-Swan Districts Football Club (Inc) is a unit holder of Swan Districts Sports Clinic Unit Trust.
-The club has recognised their 50% ownership share as an investment accounted for using the equity method.
+Swan Districts Football Club (Inc) was a unit holder of the Swan Districts Sports Clinic Unit Trust.
+On 17 October 2022, the Swan Districts Sports Clinic Unit Trust's Short Form Unit Holders Agreement was terminated and Swan Districts Football Club (Inc)'s 50% unit holding was transferred to the other 50% beneficial owner.
+In previous reporting periods the Club has recognised their 50% ownership share as an investment accounted for using the equity method (refer Note 9).